Lord Advocate’s guidelines: Liberation by the police

 • the nature and seriousness of the offence (section 14(2); 2016 Act).

-An arrested person should not be detained unnecessarily and, where it is decided not to liberate that person, it is essential that the reasons are set out in the antecedents section of any police report to the Procurator Fiscal.
+An arrested person should not be detained unnecessarily.
+Where it is decided not to liberate that person, the reasons for doing so must be set out in the antecedents section of any police report to the Procurator Fiscal.

 In all cases, an appropriate risk assessment must be carried out to establish whether the circumstances of offending behaviour can be reported to the Procurator Fiscal whilst the person is at liberty, including whether conditions can be imposed to manage any risk identified.